simbo1905/spring-bigtable-graphql/README.md

-# A Demo Of GraphQL-Java Over Bigtable deployed onto KNative on GKE
+# A Demo Of GraphQL-Java over Bigtable deployed onto KNative on GKE

 This codebase is based on the tutorial [getting-started-with-spring-boot](https://www.graphql-java.com/tutorials/getting-started-with-spring-boot/).